mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 We mentioned earlier that the wood-rimmed steering wheel was optional, but the latest catalog appears to list it as standard equipment.
 In any case, even if the wheel rim is molded synthetic resin, the spokes likely remain glaringly bright.
 It would be better if the kind of anti-glare treatment used on the Nissan Bluebird SSS were used instead.

-As for the sound of the horn, it sounds small when heard from inside while driving, but heard from the outside, its tone is clear and high-pitched.
-Among Nissan units, it is probably the best, and is possibly one of the best horns fitted to any domestic car.
+As for the sound of the horn, it sounds quiet when heard from inside while driving, but heard from the outside, its tone is clear and high-pitched.
+Among Nissan horns, it is probably the best, and is possibly one of the best fitted to any domestic car.

-Another item is the headrests, which are standard equipment to protect the head and neck in a rear-end collision.
+Another point concerns the headrests, which are standard equipment to protect the head and neck in a rear-end collision.
 Normally, these are mounted using two metal posts inserted into the seatback, but in the case of the Skyline, the headrest is supported by a single, fairly thick steel plate.
 To adjust it, you loosen screws on the back of the backrest and move the headrest into position.
 If you do not fit the screw properly into the next adjustment hole, it will not lock into place.
 If you notice this while driving, you will have to stop the car and move to the rear seat to adjust the height.
 It’s impossible to adjust it by reaching back and moving it while sitting at an intersection.

 The cushion feels soft when your head contacts it, and one wonders if it could sink in deeply, then rebound and throw the head forward in a rear impact.
 It may have been better to make it a little firmer.

 <b><u>High-Quality, Substantial High-Speed Car</b></u>

-In conclusion, we have raised various criticisms, but when we scored the Skyline 2000GT in terms of overall product value, it returned high averages, as you can see from the hexagonal scoring chart at the beginning of the article.
-It could be said that this type of car tends to appeal to the preferences of drivers like ourselves, but that wasn’t necessarily the case when we were driving and testing the 2000GT.
+In conclusion, we have raised various criticisms, but when we scored the Skyline 2000GT in terms of overall product value, it returned high averages, as you can see from the hexagonal scoring chart.
+It could be said that this type of car tends to appeal to the preferences of enthusiasts like ourselves, but that wasn’t necessarily the case when we were driving and testing the 2000GT.
 Instead, what it delivers is a fairly high overall standard.
 In terms of acceleration, ride comfort, and handling, it offered satisfactory responses to our critical eye.
-If anything, it could be said that we were the ones who were holding high expectations for it as a car of this type and class, and were watching coldly to see whether it could meet those expectations.
+If anything, it could be said that we were the ones holding high expectations for it as a car of this type and class, and were watching coldly to see whether it could live up to them.

 As for fuel economy, we initially recorded an astonishing figure of 13.5km/l between the Tokyo Interchange and Ebina Service Area.
 From Ebina onward, we ran various tests and took measurements, followed by repeated runs up and down the Hakone Turnpike at high rpm.
 During the demanding hill-climb test, we must have gone up and down the course more than a dozen times.
 After that, we drove along the winding Hakone mountain route, covering a total distance of 135km.
 Under these hard driving conditions, fuel consumption was 6.5km/l.
 One is tempted to add the words, "even so" to this.
 The next day, after driving at full speed from Gotemba, we covered 99.4km on the Tomei Expressway from the Tokyo Interchange to Shinagawa, navigating the city rush hour traffic, using 10.8l of fuel.
 Our overall fuel economy for the the trip was 9.2km/l.
 Despite our driving style being harsher than that of the average driver, the car still managed to deliver fairly economical results both on the highway and in the city.